nirsheep/nirsheep/README.md

 🏗️ Building the tech behind prescriptions, fulfillment, and delivery
 🤖 AI Explorer | Tinkering with healthcare AI workflows
 🍵 Powered by matcha and ambition
-🌦️ Based in Seattle | Born in Israel | Running on curiosity and long walks with my dog
+🌦️ Based in Seattle | Running on curiosity and long walks with my dog

 ---

 ### 🧠 What I'm Into

 - 🩺 Healthcare tech that doesn’t suck
-- 🤯 Using LLMs and automation to fix pharmacy operations
+- 🤯 Using LLMs and automation
-- 🧰 Ruby on Rails, Kafka, event-driven everything, react.js and more
 - 🧪 Product experimentation with real impact
 - 🏊‍♂️ Couch-to-triathlon training (wish me luck)
 - 🐶 Dog-wrangling runs disguised as morning exercise